-1940 onwards Tenindewa Notes
+1940 onwards

-Mullewa Mail Saturday 24th February 1940
+Mullewa Mail Saturday

-Mrs H. J. Stafford
+Mrs. H. J. Stafford

-The news of the death of Mrs Stafford, wife of Mr. H. J. Stafford, of Tenindewa, which occurred in Perth on Friday morning of last week will be received with very great regret by a wide circle of close friends.
+The news of the death of Mrs. Stafford, wife of Mr. H. J. Stafford, of Tenindewa, which occurred in Perth on Friday morning of last week will be received with very great regret by a wide circle of close friends.

 Mrs. Stafford, who had not been in good health for some time, went with her husband several weeks ago to stay in Perth.
 A few days prior to her death news was received that she was seriously ill, and yesterday the information came that she had passed away.